What are Dissertations?

 Requesting a Dissertation via Interlibrary Loan

-- Some dissertations may be available to borrow from I-Share, our consortium of libraries.
+- It <may> be possible to borrow a dissertation via I-Share, our consortium of libraries.
 Please search the I-Share catalog first, and request if available. (more information on using I-Share)

-- Fill in as much information as possible, and please acknowledge in the Notes fields that you are requesting a dissertation.
+- Fill in as much information as possible, and please acknowledge in the Special Instructions field that you are requesting a dissertation.

 - Click Submit Request.